10 Robin Symbolism, Myths & Meaning: A Totem, Spirit & Power Animal

 Robin Far Eastern Symbolism

-Because the robins are not present in the Far East, it does not appear in any of their symbolism.
+Because the Robins are not present in the Far East, it does not appear in any of their symbolism.
 Instead, the Chinese have swallows to whom they have attached the symbolism of building and rebuilding, and the coming of spring.
-They are also seen as good luck for homes.
+Birds are also seen as good luck for homes.

 VIII